selimslab/selimslab.github.io/HOME/_philosophy/act-instead-of-worrying.md

 Worrying doesn’t make it one bit better,

-use your energy to act instead
+Use your energy to act instead